clojure-emacs/clojure-mode/CONTRIBUTING.md

 ## Development setup

-1. Fork and clone the repository
+1. Fork and clone the repository.
-1. Install [Cask][7] as per the instructions there.
+1. Install [Cask][7].
-1. With Cask in your path run `cask install` in the repository folder.
+1. Run `cask install` in the repository folder.
 1. Run tests with `make test`.

+**Note:** macOS users should make sure that the `emacs` command resolves the version of Emacs they've installed manually (e.g. via `homebrew`), instead of the ancient Emacs 22 that comes bundled with macOS.
+See [this article][8] for more details.

 [1]: https://github.com/clojure-emacs/clojure-mode/issues
 [2]: http://gun.io/blog/how-to-github-fork-branch-and-pull-request